AS-2K20/Pizel-PizzaDeliveryChatBot-V1/README.md

 #### 2. SignUp Module: (If you would like, you can use an existing Login Credentials which is given below and you can skip this step !)
 * Enter any name(_Must be of atleast 2 characters_ ; preferably 10 charcters at maximum; space is allowed)
 * Enter a _Exact_ 10 digit number.
-* Enter a sample email like _jd@gmail.com_ or something (_EMAIL IS UNIQUE_ which means you cannot have 2 accounts with same email)
+* Enter a sample email like _jd@gmail.com_ or something (_EMAIL IS UNIQUE_ which means user cannot have 2 accounts with same email)
 * As of Now, Address doesn't have any validations.
-So you can enter some 'street name, city name - pincode' etc.
+So user can enter some 'street name, city name - pincode' etc.
-* In the Next Step, If you want to change the address, you can do it else click on the button 'Yes, I confirm'.
+* In the Next Step, If the user want to change the address, the user can do it else click on the button 'Yes, I confirm'.
 * Create a ***User ID*** like **jd2K02 or saM1996 or gkK123** etc
 * Create a ***Login Password*** like **jd@2K02 or saM@1996 or gkK@234** etc
 #### 3. Login Module: